UT-Austin-FIS/ut_relogin/README.md

 Catches failed AJAX requests for resources under UTLogin where there failure is due to an expired session, allowing the user to login again to retry the action that triggered the original AJAX request.
+Also protects POSTs by making a synchronous AJAX call to ensure the session is still active.

 ## Dependencies
 * `jquery.utRelogin.js`: